Biodiversity PC 2025-2030

-Outcome Delivery Incentives (ODIs) are a measure used by Ofwatt (a water industry regulator) to monitor Water Companies performances.
-They employ financial and reputational incentives for us to outperform our commitments and incur a financial penalty as well as bad press should we underperform.
+Performance Commitments (PCs) are a new target given by Ofwat (the water industry regulator) to monitor Water Companies performances in AMP8.
+They employ financial and reputational incentives for us to outperform our commitments and incur a financial penalty should we underperform.

 Green Winged Orchids at disused Pump Station near Bishops Waltham, 2019